The Magnetic Ground State of Atacamite Cu$_2$Cl(OH)$_3$: The Crucial Role of Frustrated Zigzag Chains Revealed by Inelastic Neutron Scattering: Acknowledgments

 \section{Acknowledgments}

 This research used the Pelican time-of-flight spectrometer for proposal number P8226 at ACNS, a part of ANSTO, the Australian Nuclear Science and Technology Organisation.
 J. L. Allen would like to thank AINSE Limited for providing financial assistance (Award - PGRA) to enable this research.
+O.J. and S.N. were supported by the German Forschungsgemeinschaft (DFG, German Research Foundation) through SFB 1143 (Project ID 247310070).
 The authors acknowledge and thank A. U. B. Wolter from The Leibniz Institute for Solid State and Materials Research for her extensive contributions to atacamite research, and for constructive discussions while preparing the manuscript.
+Finally, we thank Ulrike Nitzsche for technical assistance.